Curriculum for Level A course (Introductory course)

 - Mindfulness technique

-- Logic Based Therapy ( LBT)
+- Logic-Based Therapy ( LBT)

 - Rational Emotive Behaviour therapy (REBT)

-- Humanistic Psychotherapy ( Client- centered Psychotherapy)
+- Humanistic Psychotherapy (Client-centred Psychotherapy)

 - Existential Psychotherapy